-Well, it’s been a month, hasn’t it?
+Well, January has been a month, hasn’t it?
 Luckily, needing to hide from things makes for a good reading month.
 Not so much a great mental health month, but there it is.

 Books I read this month: